RsyncProject/rsync/rsync.1.md

        include the destination.

-    CAUTION: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to list such an arg without using this option.
-For example:
+    CAUTION: keep in mind that a source arg with a wild-card is expanded by the shell into multiple args, so it is never safe to try to specify a single wild-card arg to try to infer this option.
+A safe example is:

     >     rsync -av --list-only foo* dest/